Learning Outcomes

 - Hearsay is an out-of-court statement tendered to prove the truth of its contents and is generally inadmissible.

-- The CJA 2003 provides the main framework for admissibility.
+- The CJA 2003 provides the principal modern legal framework for the admission of hearsay in criminal cases.

-- Common law exceptions preserved under s 118 include res gestae and confessions.
+- Common law exceptions preserved by s 118 include res gestae, confessions, public records, reputation evidence, and statements forming part of family tradition or character.

 Key Terms and Concepts